Asmaa207/MobserApp/README.md

-A team group project to DEPI, specializing in eyewear sales and offering services like booking doctor appointments, choosing eye wear
+A team group project in DEPI, specializing in eyewear sales and offering services like booking doctor appointments, choosing eye wear